 Aside from her work in film and TV, Mock has written several books and has also worked in journalism as an editor for both Marie Claire and People.

 Actress Ivory Aquino is best known for starring in the miniseries When We Rise about the history of LGBTQ+ rights in the US.
-However, she made history earlier this year when it was announced she’d been cast in the HBO Max feature film Batgirl as trans character Alysia Yeoh.
-With the role, it will be the first time a live-action feature film adaptation of a DC Comics title will have an openly trans character.
+However, she made history earlier this year when it was announced she’d been cast in the (now cancelled) HBO Max feature film Batgirl as trans character Alysia Yeoh.
+With the role, it was the first time a live-action feature film adaptation of a DC Comics title had an openly trans character.

 Zach Barack made Marvel history with his role in Spider-Man: Far From Home, which is no small feat considering it was his first major movie role.
 He told Variety that, “being in this movie is so beyond incredibly meaningful and I hope that it means something to other people.”

-Next up, he will star in the show Dead End: Paranormal Park, which is due out later this year.
+He currently stars in the show Dead End: Paranormal Park, which is out now.

 Chilean actress and singer Daniela Vega received acclaim from critics for her role in the Oscar-winning film A Fantastic Woman.
 She became the first transgender person in history to present at the Academy Awards 2018, the same year that Time magazine named her one of the 100 most influential people in the world.